 Trip code: GDKA

-This is a golden opportunity to contribute to the dynamic atmosphere of Rio's legendary Carnaval.
-Spend the days enjoying the best of Rio - from the iconic Christ the Redeemer statue, to the architecture of colonial Rio and the waters of Guanabara Bay.
-By night soak up the pulsating rhythms and bright hues of lively street celebrations.
+Travel to South America and visit Brazil to experience the dynamic atmosphere of Rio de Janeiro's legendary Carnaval.
+Spend the days enjoying the best of Rio from the iconic Christ the Redeemer statue to the architecture of colonial Rio and the waters of Guanabara Bay.
+By night, soak up the pulsating rhythms and bright hues of lively street celebrations.
 After a lively lead up, witness the climactic finale - a furious blend of music, culture, lavish fashion and heaving masses of party people all out to celebrate life.
-With comfortable hotels providing a deluxe haven to recharge and revive, this is a chance to do Carnaval in style.
+With comfortable hotels providing a deluxe haven to recharge and revive, this is a chance to do Carnival in style.

 Table of Contents